 - The location where the benefit of the service is received

 Often the location is the same, as when hair is cut or a car is repaired.
 But that’s not always the case.
-In fact, one reason many states have opted not to tax many professional services is because it’s easy to purchase those services from providers located in other (more tax friendly) states.
+In fact, one reason many states have opted not to tax many professional services is that it’s easy to purchase those services from providers located in other (more tax-friendly) states.

 Once sourcing is understood, varying rules and rates can come into play and make sales tax compliance more complex.
 For example, confusion can arise when a service provider is located in a state that applies tax based on where the service is performed but the consumer is located in a state that applies tax based on where the benefit is received.
 Audits invariably arise.

 States are changing the rules